Call Us

 Common Symptoms Of Lumbar Disc Disease

-The symptoms of lumbar DDD vary based on the severity of degeneration and whether nearby nerves are affected.
+The symptoms of lumbar degenerative disc disease vary based on the severity of degeneration and whether nearby nerves are affected.
 Common signs and symptoms include:

 These symptoms may come and go and can worsen over time if the condition is left untreated.